VIRT ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 31, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Virtu Financial, Inc. (NASDAQ: VIRT) alleging that the Company violated federal securities laws.
+NEW YORK, June 02, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Virtu Financial, Inc. ( VIRT) alleging that the Company violated federal securities laws.

 Class Period: March 1, 2019 to April 28, 2023